pierluigiferrari/ssd_keras/README.md

 ### Performance

 Here are the mAP evaluation results of the ported weights and below that the evaluation results of a model trained from scratch using this implementation.
 All models were evaluated using the official Pascal VOC test server (for 2012 `test`) or the official Pascal VOC Matlab evaluation script (for 2007 `test`).
-In all cases the results are either identical to those of the original Caffe models or surpass them slightly.
+In all cases the results either match (or slightly surpass) those of the original Caffe models.
 Download links to all ported weights are available further below.

 <table width="70%">
   <tr>
+    <td></td>
-    <td colspan=4 align=center>Mean Average Precision</td>
+    <td colspan=3 align=center>Mean Average Precision</td>
   </tr>
   <tr>
     <td>evaluated on</td>